danos/vyatta-cfg-bonding/README.md

 Wireshark
 ---------

-To capture the LACP traffic on the slave interfaces either use tshark on the vRouter itself or wireshark on the (virtual) host interfaces:
+To capture the LACP traffic on the member interfaces either use tshark on the vRouter itself or wireshark on the (virtual) host interfaces:

     # tshark -i dp0s7 -V ether dst 01:80:c2:00:00:02